FYI 960 Sterling ~ For Your Inspiration ~!

 Shrinkage: 15 - 18%

-There are a couple of significant differences with firing between the two versions of metal clay, so please read on:
+There are a couple of small differences with firing between the two versions of metal clay, so please read on:

 FYI 960 is pre-mixed clay, ready to work straight out of the package.
-Because of the small copper content, I suggest taking out only what you actually need, and wrapping the balance tightly in plastic/cling wrap (no air bubbles), then putting the wrapped clay into an airtight container (like a film canister).
-This helps to avoid any oxidization.
+I suggest taking out only what you actually need, and putting the wad of clay into an airtight container (like a film canister).
 If you will not be working with your opened pack of FYI 960 for several days in a row, I recommend storing it in your fridge.
+If it remains unopened, you can keep it in a drawer or shelf, out of direct heat.

 All FYI Silver metal clay is sold in US funds, and the cost calculated on the fired metal content.
 Shrinkage is 15 - 18%, which means that you can work a wee bit larger than usual, and then, once kiln-fired, your piece will shrink by approx 16%, and the details will be impossibly intricate and teeny, making your piece look all the more detailed and labour-intensive.